ai-traders/ide/README.md

   I did it in http://gitlab.ai-traders.com/lab/docker-rubyide/blob/master/cookbook-ai_ruby_docker/ChefRakefile.rb#L111
     and it was a very bad and ugly idea but crucial back then, to realize what was the error.
 Maybe I could implement it in https://github.com/marcy-terui/kitchen-docker_cli/blob/master/lib/kitchen/driver/docker_cli.rb#L61*).
-  You can set it in KitchenDockerfile:
+  You can set entrypoint in KitchenDockerfile:

   ```ruby
   FROM <%= config[:image] %>